-Figure 3-2: Effects of Climate Change on Flooding Potential Effects of Climate Change 1111 CHANGES IN PRECIPITATION → MORE INTENSE AND FREQUENT DOWNPOURS More intense downpours often lead to inland flooding as soils become saturated and stop absorbing more water, river flows rise, and urban stormwater systems become overwhelmed.
-Flooding may occur as a result of heavy rainfall, snowmelt or coastal flooding associated with high wind and storm surge.
+Figure 3-2: Effects of Climate Change on Flooding Po tential Effects of Climate Change 1111 CHANGES IN PRECIPITATION MORE INTENSE AND FREQUENT DOWNPOURS MORE INTENSE AND FREQUENT DOWNPOURS More intense downpours often lead to inland flooding as soils become saturated and stop absorbing more water, river flows rise, and urban storm systems become overwhelmed.
+Flooding may occur as a result of heavy is snowmelt or coastal flooding associated with high wind and storm surge.
 5 EXTREME WEATHER → MORE FREQUENT SEVERE STORMS Climate change is expected to result in an increased frequency of severe storm events.
-This would directly increase the frequency of flooding events, and could increase the chance that subsequent precipitation will cause flooding if water stages are still elevated.
-201 CHANGES IN PRECIPITATION → EPISODIC DROUGHTS Vegetated ground cover has been shown to significantly reduce runoff.
+This would directly increase the frequency of flooding events, and could increase the chance that subsequent precipitation will cause flooding if water stages are still elevated. ::11 CHANGES IN PRECIPITATION → EPISODIC DROUGHTS Vegetated ground cover has been shown to significantly reduce runoff.
 If drought causes vegetation to die off, this flood-mitigating capacity is diminished.